AIMultipleAIMultiple

 Follow the links for the specific solutions to your LLM output challenges.
 If your LLM:

-• doesn’t have access to facts needed in your domain, either train a new LLM, switch to a domain-specific one or use RAG to retrieve facts
+• Doesn’t have access to the facts needed in your domain, either train a new LLM, switch to a domain-specific one or use RAG to retrieve facts

 The original large language model is pre-trained on vast amounts of diverse text data, which helps it to learn general language understanding, grammar, and context.
 Fine-tuning leverages this general knowledge and refines the model to achieve better performance and understanding in a specific domain.